How to find the best energy provider in the Netherlands

 While you're choosing an energy contract type, we suggest you also take into account the length of your stay.
 Are you staying shortly in the Netherlands, or for an indefinite period?

-When you will live in the Netherlands for at least a year
+Will you stay in the Netherlands for less than a year?

 Will you live in the Netherlands for at least one year or longer?
-Then it’s almost always a smart decision to choose a fixed price energy contract with a one year duration.
+Choose a fixed price energy contract for 1 year.
+This has many benefits:

 Biggest energy suppliers in the Netherlands